7 Tips to better email marketing

 6. Don't Always Promote Something - Remember the "Value-Add"

 Even though your customers most likely subscribed to your newsletters from an offer to "Receive special offers and product specials", don't always bombard them with such offers but, instead, provide insighful information they wouldn't find anywhere else.
 Your subscribers are more likely to remain subscribed if you send them information of regualr benefit to them.
 Consider pacing your product offers and perhaps make offers once a month, with newsletters including helpful info explaining how to get the most from a product or service.
-You can see how we try to achieve that ourselves with the following newsletters about creating subscriber groups and creating email subscription forms on your web pages.

 7. Monitor Campaign Results and Learn What They're Telling You